 The consensus is that G-Suite’s collaborative interface is more intuitive for end-users, whereas Office 365’s is still in its infancy and experimentation period.
 For remote teams (of which Kloudio is proudly apart), this factor is of utmost importance.
 Ease of collaboration means faster work output, be it a business pitch, a spreadsheet-based finance analysis, or a press release.
 The G-Suite applications are accessible everywhere, with great functionality on both iOS and (obviously) Android.
 Add to that the dominance of Google Search (already integrated into G-Suite) and plans to integrate machine learning into their ecosystem, and enterprises considering the migration have reasons to be even more excited looking into the future.

 4) Powerful and Robust Third Party Add-ons

-Although not exclusive to Google’s ecosystem, G-Suite has an impressive marketplace of thousands of add-ons, some of which have millions of users.
+Although not exclusive to Google's ecosystem, G-Suite has an impressive marketplace of thousands of add-ons, some of which have millions of users.
 These add-ons can synergize with each other as well.
-The fact that G-Suite is web based means that add-ons can easily integrate with the web as they often come linked with a chrome-extension.
+The fact that G-Suite is web-based means that add-ons can easily integrate with the web as they often link with a chrome-extension.